The Life-Saving Power of Transplantation and the Need for Further Transplant Innovations

 Today, thirty-two years later, Regina still has the same heart; doctors say the heart is very healthy.
 Due to complications from the anesthesia and other drugs, Regina did lose most of her hearing shortly after the surgery.
 She became very fluent in lip-reading and now has a cochlear implant.

-Regina’s experience with transplantation goes beyond her own medical experience.
+Regina’s transplant patient story goes beyond her own medical experience.
 After an accident, her beloved husband became the fourth hand transplant recipient in the United States; unfortunately, he also became the first to experience rejection with a hand transplant.

 “The medications we take are very, very harsh on our bodies,” Regina said.
 Due to the many drugs she takes to prevent rejection, her kidney function became to decline in recent years.
 Regina began to explore the possibility of a kidney transplant with her doctors and, within two weeks, received a kidney transplant.
 The donor, like Regina herself, had Hepatitis C, which increased the risk associated with the transplant.
 Today, a year after the procedure, Regina is cured of Hepatitis C.